Greece Lotto Review

 How does It Work?

 Greece Lotto follows one of the most popular lottery formats – pick 6 out of 49 numbers to win the jackpot.
-As already mentioned, the guaranteed jackpot is 300,000 euro and if it’s not won, the sum will roll over towards the jackpot for the next drawing.
+As already mentioned, the guaranteed jackpot is 300,000 euros and if it’s not won, the sum will roll over towards the jackpot for the next drawing.

 Apart from the 6 main numbers, an additional number is also drawn.
-This additional number doesn’t impact your chance to win the jackpot, but if correct, it will increase your second tier earnings significantly.
+This additional number doesn’t impact your chance to win the jackpot, but if correct, it will increase your second-tier earnings significantly.

 The good news is that Greece Lotto features two draws every week – on Wednesday and Saturday.
 The affordable tickets (only 0.50 Euro per line) and the accumulation of jackpots are two of the lottery’s biggest perks.

 There’s nothing complicated about playing the lottery – just choose 6 + 1 number.
-If you’d like it a bit more complex, but also increase your chance of winning, you can play a standard system, a full system or a permutations system.
+If you’d like it a bit more complex, but also increase your chance of winning, you can play a standard system, a full system, or a permutations system.

 Odds and Prizes

 The odds of winning the Greece lotto jackpot are 1 in slightly over 13.98 million.
 The odds of getting the 5 main numbers and the bonus number correct are 1 in 2.33 million.
-You have 1 in 55,491 chance of getting 5 correct numbers and 1 in 1,083 dollars for getting 4 correct numbers.
+You have a 1 in 55,491 chance of getting 5 correct numbers and 1 in 1,083 dollars for getting 4 correct numbers.